csc-training/hip/README.md

 Perf: 220 iterations took 3.312e-03 seconds @ 73.6352 GB/s.
 ```

 The CUDA code has 2.28 times better bandwidth.
-Of course it depends on the problem size which in this case seems small.
+Of course, it depends on the problem size which in this case seems small.

 ##### HIP